 Hahndorf Walking Tours was launched in readiness for the Heysen Festival in 2011.

 Hahndorf is a small town in South Australia.
 Settled by 19th-century Lutheran migrants, it’s known for its original German-style architecture and artisanal food.
 The Hahndorf Academy is home to the German Migration Museum, tracing local history.
 North of town, the Cedars houses the studio and art of German-born landscape painter Sir Hans Heysen.

-Throughout the Adelaide Hills grows an abundance of fresh fruit and vegetables while artisan producers make everything from cheeses to jams, olive oil, ciders and authentic German breads and cakes.
+Throughout the Adelaide Hills an abundance of fresh fruit and vegetables is grown and can be purchased locally.
+Produces also make olive oil, ciders and authentic German breads and cakes.
 Stock up at a roadside stall or farm gate, visit a farmers market or drop into one of the many providores in the region.